Quickie (sexual act)

-A quickie is sexual intercourse that a couple may engage in when the time available is minimal.
-The quickie may arise from a spontaneous sexual desire by the parties or be a regular or planned arrangement.
+A quickie is sexual intercourse that individuals engage in when the time available is minimal.
+It can arise from a spontaneous sexual desire by the parties involved or be a regular or planned arrangement.

 Description

-Because of the limit on available time, foreplay would generally be skipped; the woman may not have enough time to lubricate naturally.
+Because of the limit on available time during quickies, foreplay might be skipped and women may not have enough time to lubricate naturally.
 In a planned encounter, the partners may dress in a manner that reduces the time needed for undressing.
-For example, the woman may wear a wide skirt or a front closing dress and open crotch lingerie, thongs to be pushed aside or no underwear, especially pantyhose.
-The man may dispense with a jacket and belt.
+For example, a woman may wear a wide skirt or a front closing dress and open crotch lingerie, thongs to be pushed aside or no underwear, especially pantyhose.
+A man may dispense with a jacket and belt.
 A quickie between a heterosexual couple may generally satisfy only the man's sexual desire.

-Quickies may solve unequal sexual desire in a relationship; however, if they become the only form of sex, with only the man getting sexual satisfaction, the relationship may suffer.
+Quickies may solve unequal sexual desire in a relationship; however, if they become the only form of sex, with only men getting sexual satisfaction, the relationship may suffer.
 Author and psychologist Joel Block has suggested that the quickie is a necessary part of a relationship and suggests practical ways for both partners to enjoy the experience.